 Employees rely on access to ICT equipment, systems and online information to perform their day to day jobs.
-Customers expect services to be online and available on an anytime and anywhere basis in addition to the traditional access channels of telephone and face-to-face.
+Councillors need access to collaborative system to remain in touch with the organisation and their residents.
+Customers expect services to be online and available on an, anytime and anywhere basis in addition to the traditional access channels of telephone and face to face.